m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 If you have a 5 step plan you can create a prompt that includes all 5 steps and then just tell it which step to start from each time you use the prompt.

+## More on context

+The majority of the content in a Metaphor prompt is the context section.
+This where you get to have the greatest impact on what your AI can do, but it's also where you can confuse it if you're not careful.

+Here are a few more tips and tricks for the context blocks:

+- Be descriptive - describe things and why you want them, so the AI understands what you're trying to achieve.
+  Try to avoid unconditional statements that might look like actions.
+- Restructure your works so that there's a single clear description of anything you want the AI to know.
+  If you're unsure then ask the AI for help in clarifying and simplifying things.
+- Don't include unless it serves a purpose.
+  For example, don't include descriptions of things that are purely of historical interest unless you need the AI to specifically act on them in some way.

 ## Building up the structure

 You've now got a clearer understanding of how Metaphor works, but it can be pretty daunting to start with an almost